Neilson Poe

 Neilson was a cousin of the poet, Edgar Allan Poe.
 His wife, Josephine E. Clemm was a half-sister of the poet's wife, Virginia Eliza Clemm Poe.
-However, Edgar once referred to Neilson as "the bitterest enemy he had in the world".
-The reason for this statement is unknown.
+In a letter to mutual acquaintance Joseph Snodgrass, Edgar referred to his cousin Neilson: "I believe him to be the bitterest enemy I have in the world.
+He is the more despicable in this, since he makes loud professions of friendship."

-On October 3, 1849, Edgar Allan Poe was found in backroom of Ryan's inn and tavern, delirious.
+On October 3, 1849, Edgar Allan Poe was found semiconscious at Ryan's Inn and Tavern.
 Neilson attempted to visit Edgar in the hospital and subsequently wrote several letters containing information about his cousin's death.
 Soon afterwards Edgar died.
-Edgar's hearse and headstone of white Italian marble, were paid for by Neilson.
+Edgar's hearse and headstone of white Italian marble were paid for by Neilson.

-He was the father of John P. Poe, Sr., the Attorney General of Maryland from 1891 until 1895.
-His grandsons consisted of the six Poe brothers, who played American football for Princeton between 1882 and 1901.
+Poe was the father of John Prentiss Poe, the Attorney General of Maryland from 1891 until 1895.
+His grandsons included the six Poe brothers, who played college football at Princeton University between 1882 and 1901.
+Poe died on January 3, 1884, in Baltimore.